 On the OSA team, Katie Manning and Eva Blau serve as advisors to all clubs in collaboration with their colleagues Christie Julien (advises a number of affinity clubs and DSA vice president of diversity) and Larry Mueller (advises international clubs and DSA vice president of international).
 Please reach out to any of us with questions.

 What if I want to start a club?

 With close to 60 student clubs at Darden, we feel confident that if you look you will find something that suits your interest.
-If you cannot find a club that suits your interest after exploring current offerings, you can reach out to Katie Manning, assistant director in the Office of Student Affairs (OSA) for more information.
+If you cannot find a club that suits your interest after exploring current offerings, you can reach out to Katie Manning, in the Office of Student Affairs (OSA) for more information.
 Please note that students are only eligible to start new provisional clubs in the spring of their first year or fall of their second year.